 Wider variety of pencils

 - To extend your range of pencils, add a 6B, 2H, and 4H.
 You will be able to make interesting value variations and textures with these grades.

 - They come in a plastic body and you can sharpen the eraser's end into useful shapes, like a point or a wedge, to create special effects.

-- I like the Tuff Stuff eraser by Sanford.
+- I like the Paper Mate Tuff Stuff Eraser Stick.

 Small sharp knife

 - Use it to shape vinyl erasers into better erasing tools.